 An engorged ozempic injector pen on a blue background

-You’ll shed pounds, but your gains will suffer too.
+You’ll shed pounds, but your gains in the gym may take a blow.

 Patients eager to lose weight are snatching up trending diabetes drugs Ozempic and Wegovy to speed up the process.
 Despite side effects like Ozempic face, the drug has become so popular that some high-end restaurants are offering Ozempic-sized meals to appease their customer base with newly suppressed appetites.